GCF transfers funds to UN Environment for Ecosystem Based Adaptation project in the Gambia

 The Gambia is struggling to cope with widespread environmental degradation, which has severely reduced the fertility of its soil and lowered the agricultural productivity of a country that relies on agriculture for about 40 percent of its national exports and 26 percent of its GDP.

-Gambian farmers will also be able to receive a number of co-benefits, including improved soil fertility, biodiversity, water quality and reduced greenhouse gas emissions through carbon storage and sequestration.
+Farmers in the Gambia will also be able to receive a number of co-benefits, including improved soil fertility, biodiversity, water quality and reduced greenhouse gas emissions through carbon storage and sequestration.